 Cooperation in higher education and the mobility of students and researchers are major components of the new relations between China and Europe.
 But it is unclear how these new relationships are affecting European higher education and research.
 What types of academic flows and cooperation activities are emerging along the NSR, what do students experience, and how do universities respond?
 Under which (legal - regulatory and technological) conditions are these activities taking place and who defines these?
-What values are underpinning the mission of the university in Europe and in China and how will cooperation contribute towards an open society?
+What values are underpinning the mission of universities in Europe and in China and how will cooperation contribute towards an open society?

 This course will explore these questions, based on the on-going findings from the UU-led international research project on the New Silk Road.